 - The Council has a Risk Management Policy that defines the roles and responsibilities for managing risk. - A Corporate Strategic Risk Register is produced by assessing the risk factors that could potentially impact on the Council's ability to deliver its Strategic Plan.
 Risks are judged on their likelihood of occurrence and their potential impact.
-These are monitored by Members and Senior Officers and reported quarterly to Audit and Member Standards Committee. - An annual Health and Safety Performance Report is presented to Leadership Team and Employment Committee.
-The report sets out accidents and insurance claims and provides a review of the corporate health and safety training programme, detailing changes to operating procedures and emerging challenges. - An 'Acceptable Use Policy' for IT seeks to ensure that all computer systems and networks owned or managed by the Council are updated in an effective, safe, ethical and lawful manner. - Financial Procedure Rules form part of the Constitution and set out the financial management framework for ensuring the best use of resources.
+These are monitored by Members and Senior Officers and reported quarterly to Audit and Member Standards Committee. - An 'Acceptable Use Policy' for IT seeks to ensure that all computer systems and networks owned or managed by the Council are updated in an effective, safe, ethical and lawful manner. - Financial Procedure Rules form part of the Constitution and set out the financial management framework for ensuring the best use of resources.
 It outlines the financial roles and responsibilities for staff and Members and provides a framework for financial decision-making.
-The Rules ensure statutory powers and duties are complied with, and reflect best professional practice. - The Council has reviewed and revised its Contract Procedure Rules. - The Chief Financial Officer provides effective financial management in accordance with the financial procedures and rules set out in the Constitution. - There is Clarity over the role of Head of Paid Service and Monitoring Officer. - Maintenance of an effective system of both internal and more detailed financial control is the agreed responsibility of Heads of Service and Service Managers, who are responsible for managing their services within available resources, in accordance with agreed policies and procedures, and to support the sustainable delivery of strategic priorities in the Strategic Plan and maintain statutory functions.
-Elements include:

-- Monthly review of budgetary control information by budget holders and Heads of Service to compare expected to actual performance and to forecast going forward. - o Formal budgetary monitoring reports reviewed with budget holders and Heads of Service at quarterly intervals.
-These look at actual performance and provide forecasts going forward - Money Matters reports are produced quarterly, reviewed by Leadership Team and reported to Overview and Scrutiny, Cabinet and Full Council. - The Financial Management Code was applied from 1 April 2020. - The Audit and Member Standards Committee provides independent assurance over governance, risk and internal control arrangements with a focus on financial management, financial reporting audit and assurance.
-The Committee is independent of the Executive and accountable to the governing body. - > The Audit and Member Standards Committee has approved a Counter Fraud Framework.
+The Rules ensure statutory powers and duties are complied with, and reflect best professional practice. - > The Council has reviewed and revised its Contract Procedure Rules. - > The Chief Financial Officer provides effective financial management in accordance with the financial procedures and rules set out in the Constitution. - There is Clarity over the role of Head of Paid Service and Monitoring Officer. - Maintenance of an effective system of both internal and more detailed financial control is the agreed responsibility of Heads of Service and Service Managers, who are responsible for managing their services within available resources, in accordance with agreed policies and procedures, and to support the sustainable delivery of strategic priorities in the Strategic Plan and maintain statutory functions.
+Elements include: - Monthly review of budgetary control information by budget holders and Heads of Service to compare expected to actual performance and to forecast going forward. - o Formal budgetary monitoring reports reviewed with budget holders and Heads of Service at quarterly intervals.
+These look at actual performance and provide forecasts going forward - Money Matters reports are produced quarterly, reviewed by Leadership Team and reported to Overview and Scrutiny, Cabinet and Full Council. - ➤ The Financial Management Code was applied from 1 April 2020. - The Audit and Member Standards Committee provides independent assurance over governance, risk and internal control arrangements with a focus on financial management, financial reporting audit and assurance.
+The Committee is independent of the Executive and accountable to the governing body.